 Clubs & Activities

-For a full programme of activities, please view our Clubs Timetable.
+Our Clubs offer is updated termly.
+For a full programme of current activities, please view the link below:

 If we do not currently offer the activity you are particularly interested in, talk to your Form Rep or Tutor to register your interest – you may be able to kickstart the creation of a new club!

-In addition to regular weekly clubs and activities, there are fantastic one-off events and short term activities to challenge you, broaden your skills and widen your horizons.
-Some of these opportunities are detailed below.
+In addition to regular weekly clubs and activities, there are fantastic one-off events and short-term activities to challenge you, broaden your skills and widen your horizons.
+Some of these opportunities can be found on our virtual Noticeboard (check this regularly for updates), and more are detailed below:

 Duke of Edinburgh